-...Just wanted to thank you again so very much for yesterday!
+"...Just wanted to thank you again so very much for yesterday!
 I’ve gotten nothing but glorious reports as to how much fun the kids had.
-The best report though was from (birthday girl, name omitted) who, when going to bed last night, asked “Can Cotton come over and play with me and (her brother, name omitted) soon?”
-Doesn’t get better than that!
+The best report though was from (birthday girl, name withheld) who, when going to bed last night, asked “Can Cotton come over and play with me and (her older brother, name withheld) soon?”
+Doesn’t get better than this!

 Undefeated since 2009, Cotton is the area's FAVORITEST!

 You were absolutely wonderful!
 You are so talented and the children were so delighted with their face paintings.
 I'm so glad that we had a lot of children...
 Now that we know that there should be lots of children at such events, I agree that it would be best to have 2 face painters.
 It is very good to know that you have someone who can work with you.

 Again, thank you so much for being the best ever!!
 It was a pleasure having you at our first [Country Club Event!]

 Cotton entertains several ages simultaneously!

 Parachute party fun!